 This course is a provocative and moving presentation by the National Fallen Firefighters Foundation, through the Everyone Goes Home® Program, that is designed to change the culture of accepting the loss of firefighters as a normal occurrence.

-Building on the untold story of LODD survivors, it reveals how family members must live with the consequences of a firefighter death and provides a focus on the need for firefighters and officers to change fundamental attitudes and behaviors in order to prevent line of duty deaths.
+Building on the untold story of line of duty death survivors, it reveals how family members must live with the consequences of a firefighter death.
+This presentation provides a focus on the need for firefighters and officers to change fundamental attitudes and behaviors in order to prevent line of duty deaths.
 The central theme promotes the courage to do the right thing in order to protect yourself and other firefighters and ensure that “Everyone Goes Home” at the end of the day.

 There are no prerequisites to taking this course

 If you are not sure who your regional representative is, take a look at this map.
 It is color coded by county.

 Click on the city name for more details and registration options

 Mon, Nov 22 2021 -

 Mon, Nov 22 2021